Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Introduction

 A popular approach to label fusion is majority voting \citep{KleinEtAl05, HeckemannEtAl06}, which takes the mode of the label distribution at each voxel after registration.
 An early extension to simple majority voting is weighted voting, where each atlas' `vote' is assigned a weight based on its estimated reliability.
 These weights may be determined by mutual information \citep{ArtaEtAl08} or iterative re-weighting based on estimated performance of each atlas \citep{LangerakEtAl10}.
 Local weighting was introduced to account for the fact that the quality of a given registration can vary spatially over the image.
-Common approaches include weighting by the voxelwise absolute image intensity differences \citep{IsgumEtAl09} or the Jacobian of the registration transformation \citep{RamusEtAl10}.
-Joint label fusion \citep[JLF;][]{JLF13} is currently considered the state-of-the-art MAS method.
-JLF finds MAP estimates of atlas weights by exploiting the fact that different atlases may be correlated in terms of their label errors.
+Common approaches include weighting by the voxelwise absolute image intensity differences \citep{IsgumEtAl09} or the registration Jacobian \citep{RamusEtAl10}.
+Joint label fusion \citep[JLF;][]{JLF13} is the current state-of-the-art MAS method.
+JLF weights atlases by exploiting the fact that different atlases may be correlated in terms of their label errors.

-Bayesian approaches to label fusion have also been proposed in the literature.
-One of the first is that proposed by \cite{SabuncuEtAl10}, which posits a latent membership field to which each voxel belongs.
-A similar approach is taken by the STAPLE algorithm \citep{War+etal:04} in which the observed rater segmentations are treated as corrupted versions of an underlying true segmentation. \cite{AkhondiEtAl14} extend the STAPLE algorithm by associating estimated reliabilities with the membership field.